Category: Blog

 Communicate Progress Clearly

-The job customers need done: See exactly where they stand and what comes next.
+See exactly where they stand and what comes next.

 Customers need visibility into their progress.
 Whether through app notifications, receipt printing, or SMS updates, show current point balance and proximity to next reward.
 Psychological research shows people are motivated by clear progress indicators.